detanaded/NightwatchSetup/README.md

 # Nightwatch Setup
 A simple step-by-step instructions in getting Nightwatch set up.
+Ensure you have **Node.js** installed as we will be using npm to install our modules and dependcies.

 Nightwatch 1.0 and above no longer requires, nor is it recommended to use Selenium Standalone Server unless you are testing agaisnt legacy browsers, such as Internet Explorer.